vega/vega/packages/vega-scale/README.md

 to add to the registry under the given *type* name.

-By default, the scale registry includes entries for all scale types provided by D3 4.0's [d3-scale](https://github.com/d3/d3-scale) module.
+By default, the scale registry includes entries for all scale types provided by the [d3-scale](https://github.com/d3/d3-scale) module.
 Scales created using the constructor returned by this method have an additional `type` property indicating the scale type.
 All scales supporting either an `invert` or `invertExtent` method are augmented with an additional `invertRange`